-(vii) I observe that the importer was required to make a declaration as to truth of the contents of the Bills of Entry submitted for assessment of Customs duty, while in the instant case, the importer had resorted to mis-declaration and undervaluation of impugned imported goods such as Water Bottles, Hair Trimmer, Hair Dryer, Hair Straightener, Small Adhesive Waterproof Tape.
-Moreover, they also imported 'Toys' in violation of the provisions of Condition 2 of Chapter 95.
+(viii) I observe that the importer was required to made a truthful declaration of the contents of the Bills of Entry submitted for assessment of Customs duty, while in the instant case, the importer had resorted to misdeclaration and undervaluation of impugned imported goods such as Water Bottles, Hot Water Bags, Foot Brush, Nail Clipper, Hair Trimmer, Body Massager, Mop, Black Lumber Support Mash, Exercise Book etc. Moreover, they imported 'Toys' in violation of the provisions of Condition 2 of Chapter 95.
 For these contraventions and violations, the goods fall under the ambit of 'smuggled goods' within the meaning of Section 2(39) of the Customs Act, 1962 and are liable for confiscation under the provisions of Section 111(d), Section 111(f) and Section 111(m) of the Customs Act, 1962.

-(viii) I observe that Section 114A stipulates that the person who is liable to pay duty by reason of collusion or any willful mis-statement or suppression of facts as determined under section 28, is also liable to pay penalty under Section 114A.
-I find that these acts and omissions of the Importer rendered Shri Dirgesh Dedhia, Prop of M/s.
-Exemplar trading liable for penal action under Section 114A of the Customs Act, 1962.

-(ix) I observe that as per 5th proviso of Section 114A, penalties under section 112 and 114A are mutually exclusive.
+- (ix) I observe that Section 114A stipulates that the person who is liable to pay duty by reason of collusion or any wilful mis-statement or suppression of facts as determined under section 28, is also be liable to pay penalty under Section 114A.
+I find that these acts and omissions of the Importer rendered them liable for penal action under Section 114A of the Customs Act, 1962. - (x) I observe that as per 5th proviso of Section 114A, penalties under section 112 and 114A are mutually exclusive.
 When penalty under section 114A is imposed, penalty under Section 112 is not imposable.
 Therefore, I refrain from imposing penalty under Section 112(a) and Section 112(b) of Customs Act, 1962.

-22.2.
+25.2.
 ROLE AND CULPABILITY OF SHRI ASIF SATHI

-(i) I find that it is evident from statement dated 05/06.09.2022 of Shri Baldevsinh Vala, Authorised Signatory of M/s.
+- (i) I find that it is evident from statement dated 05/06.09.2022 of Shri Baldevsinh Vala, Authorised Signatory of M/s.
 Kalpana Exim, Mundra (Kutch), that Shri Asif had requested him for arranging transportation and clearance of the import goods from Mundra to Bhiwandi for which he agreed and arranged Shri Sameer Sharma of M/s.
 Al Cargo Services as Customs Broker and Shri Chhaju Ram as Transporter.
-Shri Baldevsinh Vala in his said statement also stated that on departure of the consignment /vessel from load port, Mr. Asif used to send him Bill of Lading through WhatsApp along with Invoice, Packing List etc.; and based on these documents Bills of Entry were filed with Customs.
-Shri Baldevsinh Vala also stated that Shri Asif is controller and actual beneficiary owner of various named importers /firms which are registered in the name of different persons; that every time the payments with respect to the consignments pertaining to these firms were received by him (Shri Baldevsinh) from Mr. Asif and none of the persons declared as owner/Prop. in IEC record ever contacted him for any consignment pertaining to these firms other than Mr. Asif and Mr. Tahir.

-(ii) I find that Shri Baldevsinh in his statement dated 07.12.2022 confessed that Asif himself had given him forged/fabricated/manipulated documents with respect to description and quantity of import goods; while explaining the chats in the group "Mm", Shri Baldev stated the role of Asif as mastermind in importing e-cigarettes, fake /copy products violating IPR, Toys etc. I find that Shri Sarfaraj Kamani in his statement dated 29.09.2022 confirmed that Shri Asif used to contact with the overseas suppliers and he just followed the instructions of Shri Asif.
-While explaining the chats in the group "Mm", Shri Sarfaraj revealed that these messages in Chat Group "Mm" were relating to loading of import goods involving copy goods, Bluetooth goods etc.; that he had sent the above mentioned messages in the group as per directions of Shri Asif.
+Shri Baldevsinh Vala in his said statement also stated that on departure of the consignment /vessel from load port, Mr. Asif used to send him Bill of Lading through Whatsapp alongwith Invoice, Packing List.etc.; and based on these documents Bills of Entry were filed with Customs.
+Shri Baldevsinh Vala also stated that Shri Asif is controller and actual beneficiary owner of various named importers /firms which are registered in the name of different persons; that everytime the payments with respect to the consignments pertaining to these firms were received by him (Shri Baldevsinh) from Mr. Asif and none of the persons declared as owner/Prop. in IEC record ever contacted him for any consignment pertaining to these firms other than Mr. Asif and Mr. Tahir. - (ii) I find that Shri Baldevsinh in his statement dated 07.12.2022 confessed that Asif himself had given him forged/fabricated/manipulated documents with respect to description and quantity of import goods; while explaining the chats in the group "Mm", Shri Baldev stated the role of Asif as mastermind in importing e-cigarettes, fake /copy products violating IPR, Toys etc. I find that Shri Sarfaraj Kamani in his statement dated 29.09.2022 confirmed that Shri Asif used to contact with the overseas suppliers and he just followed the instructions of Shri Asif.
+While explaining the chats in the group "Mm", Shri Sarfaraj revealed that these messages in Chat Group "Mm" were relating to loading of import goods involving copy goods, Bluetooth goods etc; that he had sent the above mentioned messages in the group as per directions of Shri Asif.